Ammar Badwy | Posted on April 2, 2020

-Medicine makers are dependent on a multitude of external parties in their production process, and we can’t forget about the local laws and regulations that are in place.
-Most of the time, specific suppliers are defined in a product dossier and it isn’t always simple or even possible to switch from suppliers temporarily.
+Medicine makers depend on many external parties in their production process, and we can’t forget the local laws and regulations.
+Usually, specific suppliers are defined in a product dossier, and it isn’t always simple or even possible to switch from suppliers temporarily.
 Due to laws and regulations, it can be a time-consuming process.

 -Pharmaceutical trading company-

 Going back to the delays we talked about earlier: out of the raw material producers and medicine makers that aren’t experiencing any delays yet, about half of the medicine makers are expecting delays to occur in the near future, and out of the raw material producers nearly three-quarters is expecting delays soon.
 However, the general consensus seems to be optimistic.
 Even though a large group is experiencing delays, 90% of the same group of raw material producers expects the delays to be resolved within the next three months.
 Out of the medicine makers, this number is 66%.

 Shortages in the entire supply chain